Korea: Sports

 North Korea and South Korea usually compete as two separate nations in international events.
 There are, however, a few examples of them having competed as one entity, under the name Korea.

 While association football remains one of the most popular sports in South Korea, the martial art of taekwondo is considered to be the national sport.
 Baseball and golf are also popular.
 The board game Go, known in Korea as baduk, has also been popular for over a millennium, first arriving from China in the 5th century CE; baduk is played both casually and competitively.

 Martial arts

 Taekwon-Do

 Taekwon-Do is Korea's most famous martial art and sport.
 It combines combat techniques, self-defence, sport and exercise.
 Taekwon-Do has become an official Olympic sport, starting as a demonstration event in 1988 (when South Korea hosted the Games in Seoul) and becoming an official medal event in 2000.
-The two major Taekwon-Do federations were founded in Korea.
-The two are the International Taekwon-Do Federation and the World Taekwondo Federation.
+The two major Taekwon-Do federations, the International Taekwon-Do Federation and the World Taekwondo Federation, were founded in Korea..

 Hapkido

 Hapkido is a modern Korean martial art with a grappling focus that employs joint locks, throws, kicks, punches and other striking attacks like attacks against pressure points.
-Hapkido emphasises circular motion, non-resisting movements and control of the opponent.
+Hapkido emphasizes circular motion, non-resisting movements and control of the opponent.
 Practitioners seek to gain advantage through footwork and body positioning to employ leverage, avoiding the pure use of strength against strength.